WPProbe: A Pragmatic Approach to Detecting WordPress Plugins

 - If possible, it tries to read

 All the official plugins from WordPress.org are supported.
 But non-official ones are hard to handle automatically.
 If you know a trick to find and scan those, I’d love to hear it.
-Sure, 3,000 plugins out of over 100,000 may sound small, but I think it’s already a pretty solid achievement considering the method and limitations.
+Only ~5% of plugins expose REST routes, but that’s still a solid database for passive detection.

 Plugins may have slightly different endpoints depending on the version.
 So WPProbe uses a confidence score, based on how many routes match, unless we get the version, then it’s accurate.